Practical Linux, Windows Server and cloud guides for IT pros.

 Step 5: Complete the web installer

 Open the site in your browser.
-If DNS is not ready yet, you can use the server IP.
+If DNS is not ready yet, use the server IP.
 MediaWiki should redirect you to the installer.

 Step 6: Move LocalSettings.php into place